VikSil/NC_katas_downloader/README.md

 * You are running this script on a Windows machine.
 * You have Chrome web browser installed on your machine.
 * You have Python, pip and git installed on your machine.
+* You have ticked off at least one task in each chapter as complete (if you have not, tick off the first task before running this script).
+* You have ticked off consecutive tasks (if you have ticked off more advanced tasks in a chapter before ticking off less advanced ones, tick them all off before running this script).

 ## Setup and installation